rbjks/rbjks.github.io/README.md

 Welcome, wonderful contributor!
 We're thrilled that you're interested in lending a hand to our project.
 Here are some simple guidelines to make your contribution process as smooth as possible:

-  - Get Involved: Dive right in!
+  - **Get Involved:** Dive right in!
 Look through our list of issues and find one that sparks your interest.
 Feel free to ask questions or seek clarification if needed.

-  - Claiming Issues: Once you've found an issue you'd like to tackle, leave a comment to claim it.
+  - **Claiming Issues:** Once you've found an issue you'd like to tackle, leave a comment to claim it.
 Our friendly team will then assign it to you.

-  - First-Come, First-Served: We operate on a first-come, first-served basis.
+  - **First-Come, First-Served:** We operate on a first-come, first-served basis.
 Don't worry if someone else is already working on an issue; there's always room for collaboration!

-  - Creating Issues: Can't find an issue that matches what you'd like to work on?
+  - **Creating Issues:** Can't find an issue that matches what you'd like to work on?
 No problem!
 Open a new issue and describe your proposal.
 We'll review it and get back to you.

-  - Respecting Assignments: Please avoid working on issues that are already assigned to someone else.
+  - **Respecting Assignments:** Please avoid working on issues that are already assigned to someone else.
 Let's ensure everyone has the opportunity to contribute.

-  - Submitting Pull Requests: Once you've completed your changes, submit a pull request.
+  - **Submitting Pull Requests:** Once you've completed your changes, submit a pull request.
 We'll review it with care and provide feedback if necessary.

-  - Learning and Growing: Remember, we're all here to learn and grow together.
+  - **Learning and Growing:** Remember, we're all here to learn and grow together.
 Don't hesitate to reach out if you need assistance or guidance along the way.

-Thank you for being a part of our community and for your valuable contributions!
-Together, we can make amazing things happen. 🌟